 3.9.
 Bi-fuelled gas vehicles

 In general, for bi-fuelled gas vehicles for each of the fuel types (petrol and (NG/biomethane)/LPG)) all the OBD requirements as for a mono-fuelled vehicle are applicable.
-To this end one of the following two options in paragraphs 3.9.1. or 3.9.2. or any combination thereof shall be used.
+To this end one of the following two options in paragraphs 3.9.1. or 3.9.2. or any combination thereof, shall be used.

 3.9.1.
 One OBD system for both fuel types.